-In treatment, you can learn to attack these thinking cycles.
-One of the most effective is Cognitive Behavioral Therapy (CBT), which helps you realize that you might not be able to control the thoughts but that you can control how you react to them.
+In treatment at Fort Behavioral Health, you learn to attack negative thinking cycles.
+One of the most effective therapeutic approaches to achieve this goal is cognitive-behavioral therapy for addiction.
+This helps you realize that you might not be able to control these thoughts but that you can control how you react to them.

 Part of using CBT to actively recover is recognizing that perception is “reality” and that people react to the perception of whether or not it is objectively true.
-Addiction twists perception in a variety of ways- it can be simply that we project our own lack of esteem onto others, thinking that they hate us or it can be as severe as psychosis, especially under the influence and in detox from certain substances.
+Addiction twists perception in a variety of ways because we project our own lack of esteem onto others, thinking that they hate us or it can be as severe as psychosis, especially under the influence and in detox from certain substances.
 CBT helps you find objective reality by addressing the core issues behind your distorted thinking and helps you replace those unhealthy coping mechanisms, like addiction, with skills that further a healthier, more productive life.

-Reconceptualizing, or rethinking, a situation is key and CBT helps people with addiction grow awareness of their situation and thinking.
+Reconceptualizing or rethinking a situation is key, and CBT helps people with addiction grow awareness of their situation and thinking.
 It helps them realize that just because you think it doesn’t mean it is real but that a thought or feeling might be based on fear or trauma or simply habit- it challenges you to see the world factually.
-Instead of taking something at face value and reacting to it, CBT teaches you to ask yourself, “What is really happening here?” and rather than simply reacting emotionally you can take positive action.
+So instead of taking something at face value and reacting to it, cognitive-behavioral therapy teaches you to ask yourself, “What is really happening here?” and rather than simply reacting emotionally, you can take positive action.